 The Fund's investment objective is to provide unitholders with an income stream as well as to achieve attractive long-term capital appreciation over a full market cycle by providing investors with exposure to underlying credit investments that are diversified (by number of investments and across geographies and asset classes).
 These assets will typically have a high income component.
-As set out in the Fund's product disclosure statement dated 19 September 2019 (as amended by the supplementary product disclosure statement dated 9 October 2019), the Fund seeks to achieve this objective by investing directly in KKR Lending Partners Europe II (Euro) Unlevered SCSp ("EDL Euro Fund") and in a profit participating note issued by KKR Global Credit Opportunities Access Fund L.P. (the "Access Fund").
-The Access Fund invests in loans and bonds through its ownership in KKR GCOF Access Fund Funding L.P., and invests in credit assets and certain other assets through its ownership in KKR GCOF Access Fund Holding L.P.
+As set out in the Fund's product disclosure statement dated 19 September 2019 (as amended by the supplementary product disclosure statement dated 9 October 2019), the Fund seeks to achieve this objective by investing directly in KKR Lending Partners Europe II (Euro) Unlevered SCSp (the "EDL Euro Fund"), KKR Lending Partners Europe III (Euro) SCSp (the "EDL III Euro Fund") and in a profit participating note ("Access Fund PPN") issued by KKR Global Credit Opportunities Access Fund L.P. (the "Access Fund").
+The Access Fund invests in loans and bonds through its ownership in KKR GCOF Access Fund Holding L.P.